handrew/wordcel/docs/dag.md

 Input data:
 - DataFrame or list of DataFrames.

 This is just a wrapper over `pd.DataFrame`, so anything that a pandas DataFrame can accept can be used here too.
+Also supports `pd.concat` and `pd.merge` if given a list of DataFrames in the input_data.

 ```yaml
 - id: process_dataframe